 Abstract Information - International Society Member (ISM) Code Users

-- Print receipts: Access your submission using the button above to view a read-only version of your abstract and print a receipt for the $145 abstract handling fee.
+- Print receipts: Access your submission using the button above to print a receipt for the $155 abstract handling fee.
 Log in to your SfN account to print a receipt for membership fees.

-- Review Neuroscience 2022 abstract presentation format: Neuroscience 2022 will feature in-person posters, in-person nanosymposia, and virtual posters.
-Learn more on SfN.org.
+- Review abstract presentation formats: Neuroscience 2023 will feature in-person posters, in-person nanosymposia, and virtual posters.
+Learn more about presentation formats and virtual posters.

 - Apply for a Trainee Professional Development Award: Undergraduate, graduate, and postdoc abstract submitters are eligible to win a Trainee Professional Development Award.
-Applications period: June 17-June 30.
+Applications period: June 15-June 29.

 Join our email list to receive annual meeting updates.

 Communications regarding abstracts are sent to presenting authors only.
 Other co-authors should ask their abstract's presenting author for information regarding their abstract.
 Presenting authors will be notified about their abstract's acceptance status in August.

 Advance registration for members opens on July 12.
 Abstract presenters must register in order to present at the annual meeting.
 Presenters may choose to wait to complete their registration until after they have received their abstract acceptance notification in August.